monolyth-php/cliff/README.md

 public $foo;
 ```

+Note that only the longhand variant is set as a property, unless the flag is
+defined as shorthand-only.
+In other words, only the properties defined on the
+class are used.

 ## Flag types
 Flags come in three variants: required, optional and empty (an empty flag is
 optional by default).
 Defining these in your command class is simple: